 There are three possible access points to Coyote Buttes South:

-• Lone Tree | 2WD accessible (high clearance recommended, though not absolutely necessary)
+• Lone Tree | 2WD accessible (high clearance recommended, though not absolutely necessary unless it has rained recently)

 • Paw Hole | 4WD (not AWD!) high clearance vehicle required, 2.5 miles past Lone Tree